benjivesterby/teleport_exercise/docs/design.md

 Authentication will use mTLS (TLS 1.3) as defined in the requirements.
 The cipher suite will follow recommendations from [SSL Labs](https://github.com/ssllabs/research/wiki/SSL-and-TLS-Deployment-Best-Practices#23-use-secure-cipher-suites).

-Here are the cipher suites that will be used:
+Here is an example TLS configuration for TLS 1.3.
+Go's default cipher suites will be used as they are secure and compliant.

 ```go
 config := &tls.Config{